MaastrichtU-CDS/argos-1-croptool/README.md

 This code requires that your data is already pulled from XNAT and stored in a folder on your host machine.
 If you have not done so yet, please run the XNAT extraction code first or contact Leonard Wee for instructions.
 This folder should contain 2 subfolders; pre-process-TRAIN, and pre-process-VALIDATE.

 Step 0:
-If you previously participated in our ARGOS GPU test you can skip steps 1 and 2.
+*** If you previously done our ARGOS GPU standalone test you can skip steps 1 and 2, because it was done during that test. ***

 Step 1:
 If you have not already done so, install an nvidia driver: